JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 image function |    3      3
 ```

-Note that we use the `begin ... end` block to specify which tests should be grouped together.
-Moreover, it is possible to use the `@testset` macro in combination with the `for` loop to perform more tests in a simple way.
+We use the `begin ... end` block to specify which tests should be grouped.
+Moreover, it is possible to combine the `@testset` macro and the `for` loop to perform multiple tests at once.
 For example, we may want to test the `image` function for different input images.

 ```julia
 # /test/runtests.jl